These Anne Lamott quotes will brighten your mood and remind you to be grateful for the life you’re living.

 15. “I try to write the books I would love to come upon that are honest, concerned with real lives, human hearts, spiritual transformation, families, secrets, wonder, craziness – and that can make me laugh.” — Anne Lamott

-16. “I’ve known for years that resentments don’t hurt the person we resent, but they do hurt us.” — Anne Lamott
+16. “I’ve known for years that resentments don’t hurt the person, but they do hurt us.” — Anne Lamott

 17. “I’m much calmer as I get older, but I’m still just as capable of getting that strung-out stressed-out feeling of mental and spiritual unwellness.” — Anne Lamott